 Another way to help speed up the process is by being proactive with your claim.
 For example, if you have new evidence you didn't submit with your initial application or new test results that show your condition is worsening, you don’t have to wait for your hearing to bring it up.
 You can introduce this information at the reconsideration stage by calling the Disability Determination Services (DDS) office in your state.

-If you were denied after reconsideration and you think your case is exceptionally strong, you may speed up your appeal by requesting an attorney advisor opinion or on-the-record decision.
+If you were denied after reconsideration and you think your case is exceptionally strong, you might be able to speed up your appeal by requesting an attorney advisor opinion or on-the-record decision.
 These are methods the SSA can use to award you benefits without having you attend a hearing.

-While the appeals process can be frustratingly long, it's usually worthwhile to stick with it rather than start a new application.
-That's because your chances of winning an appeal increase once you get to the hearing level.
-So even though only around 38% of initial applications are approved (and a dismal 15% of reconsiderations result in awards), once you have a hearing with a disability judge, your chances of a favorable decision increase to almost 50%.
+While the appeals process can be frustratingly long, it’s usually worthwhile to stick with it rather than start a new application.
+That’s because your chances of winning an appeal increase once you get to the hearing level.
+So even though only around 36% of initial applications are approved (and a dismal 16% of reconsiderations result in awards), once you have a hearing with a disability judge, your chances of a favorable decision increase to over 50%.

 But going beyond the appeal hearing level and taking your case to the Appeals Council can be a waste of time for many.
 The Appeals Council doesn’t review every case, and you often can’t introduce new evidence.
 So if you have new evidence to support your claim, it can make more sense to file a new application—something you can’t do if the Appeals Council is reviewing your current claim.